tailscale/tailscale/api.md

 object.

 ## Tailnet

 A tailnet is the name of your Tailscale network.
-You can find it in the top left corner of the [Admin Panel](https://login.tailscale.com/admin) beside the Tailscale logo.
+You can find it in the [Settings](https://login.tailscale.com/admin/settings/) page of the admin console.

 `alice@example.com` belongs to the `example.com` tailnet and would use the following format for API calls: